FoundationDB/fdb-kubernetes-operator/docs/manual/upgrades.md

 If the process has this condition longer than the [IgnoreMissingProcessesSeconds](../cluster_spec.md#foundationdbclusterautomationoptions) setting it will be ignored in the [Restart Phase](#restart-phase) to ensure the operator can move forward with the upgrade.
 This also means that for a short time the cluster might be running with less resources.

-Processes that a restarted to early can be identified with the `MissingProcesses` condition.
+Processes that are restarted too early can be identified with the `MissingProcesses` condition.
 Using `kubectl` to fetch the cluster status and searching for all Process Groups with this condition gives an overview of those processes restarted to early.

 The operator will handle those cases automatically and there is no need for manual intervention as long as not too many processes are restarted from the outside.